Russian frigate Neustrashimy: Construction and career

 Her keel was laid on 25 or 27 March 1987 with yard number 401 at the Yantar Shipyard in Kaliningrad.
 The ship was launched on 25 May 1988.
 The frigate was completed on 28 December 1990 and started sea trials in the Baltic Sea at that month.
 Neustrashimy was commissioned to the Baltic Fleet of Russian Navy on 24 January 1993.
 The ship is based at Baltiysk.

 Neustrashimy made a friendly visit to Kiel, Germany for the occasion of 100th anniversary of the Kiel Canal.
 She participated in numerous joint exercise with the European navies in the 2000s.
 The ship paid a visit to London in 2003 in conjunction with President Vladimir Putin visit to the city.

 In late September 2008, Neustrashimy left the Baltic Fleet and was sent to the Gulf of Aden waters off the Somali coast to fight piracy in the region.
 Russian navy spokesman Captain Igor Dygalo told the Associated Press that the missile frigate Neustrashimy had left the Baltic Sea port of Baltiisk a day before the hijacking to cooperate with other unspecified countries in anti-piracy efforts.
 As of 27 October, the frigate was operating independently in the vicinity of a group of NATO warships near the Somali coast.
 On 11 November, Neustrashimy helped capture suspected pirates along with Royal Marines from HMS Cumberland; the suspected pirates had been attempting to board the merchant vessel MV Powerful.
 On 16 November 2008, the frigate prevented pirates from capturing the Saudi Arabian ship MV Rabih.

 From 2014 Neustrashimy was in overhaul with the deadline for the completion of her refit having passed on several occasions, partly due to the problem of acquiring parts for her Ukrainian-made engines.
 However, the ship completed her refit in December 2021 and is scheduled to return to the fleet in April 2022.
 Post-refit sea trials were underway as of February 2022.
 In July, Neustrashimy was reported to have fired the SA-N-9 air defence missile during its tests at sea.
-The ship completed post-refit sea trials and rejoined the fleet in January 2023.
+The ship completed post-refit sea trials and rejoined the fleet in April 2023.

+During a 2024 voyage from its Baltic Fleet base with other vessels, including Smolnyy, the vessel visited the port of Havana, Cuba on 27 July.
+After leaving Dar es Salaam on 21 September, she docked in Simon's Town on 3 October with the replenishment ship Akademik Pashin in time for the South African Navy Festival.